Losing someone close is hard. You might need time off work to grieve, but don’t worry about your job.

 It is something very sudden and unexpected.
 In this challenging moment in our family, we don’t even know what we should do next.

 My mother is in a state of shock and can’t think straight yet.
-If needed, I can work from home or remote work.
+I can work from home or remotely if needed.

 3. Have A Phone Call With Your Boss: